 Reality: Timing is everything.
 Too early and you’ll struggle for customers; too late and you’ll face fierce competition and high rents.
 The sweet spot is typically 18-24 months after the first wave of pioneers.

 Watch for early growth signals: creative businesses moving in, coffee shops upgrading from drip to espresso, yoga studios replacing pawn shops.
-These cultural shifts often precede economic growth by 2-3 years.
+These cultural shifts often come 2 to 3 years before economic growth.

 Numbers don’t lie, but they don’t tell the whole story either.
 A proper cost-benefit analysis goes beyond rent versus revenue.
-It’s about understanding the total cost of operating in a location versus the total value it generates – including intangibles like brand perception and employee satisfaction.
+You want to understand the total cost of operating in a location versus the total value it generates, including intangibles like brand perception and employee satisfaction.

-The framework isn’t just about finding the cheapest option.
+The framework isn’t about finding the cheapest option.
 Sometimes paying 30% more rent for 50% more foot traffic is a bargain.
-Other times, that “affordable” location becomes expensive when you factor in security, maintenance, and customer acquisition costs.
+Other times, that “affordable” location becomes expensive once you factor in security, maintenance, and customer acquisition costs.

 Rent is just the tip of the iceberg.
-The real estate cost iceberg includes:
+The full real estate cost includes:

 - Base rent or mortgage